Canning Diced Green Chiles

 - Cover: Place hot, grilled peppers in a large bowl and cover.

-- Remove: When peppers have cooled, remove skins, seeds, and stems.
+- Peel: When peppers have cooled, remove skins.

 - Dice: Dice the remaining chile flesh.